-Continue to wash the rest of her body with mild baby cleanser.
-(For boys with fresh circumcisions, sponge bathe until your baby’s healthcare provider confirms it’s healed.)
+Continue to wash the rest of their body with mild baby cleanser.
+(For boys with fresh circumcisions, sponge bathe only until your baby’s healthcare provider confirms the circumcision has healed.)

-Pay extra attention to the neck folds and creases in her arms and legs!
+Pay extra attention to the neck folds and creases in baby’s arms and legs!
 Relish the rolls upon rolls of plump skin.

 Don’t be surprised if rinsing startles baby–even if you’re ever so gentle.
-Start with pouring warm water from the top of baby’s head to the back of her neck, avoiding pouring water across her face.
+Start with pouring warm water from the top of baby’s head to the back of their neck, avoiding pouring water across their face.
 Then move down baby’s body, gently rinsing as you go.
-As you lift baby from the water to rinse her legs and feet, prepare to move her to the stack of warm towels awaiting her.
+As you lift baby from the water to rinse their legs and feet, prepare to move them to the stack of warm towels at the end of the bath.

 6. Pat dry